12 French expressions to celebrate Mother's Day

-This Sunday, June 7 is l a Fête des Mères (France's Mother’s Day).
-We share some expressions in French about mothers and motherhood to mark this special day.
+This Sunday, May 30 is l a Fête des Mères (Mother’s Day in France).
+We share some expressions in French about mothers and motherhood to mark this special day

 A brief history of Mother's Day in France

 Contrary to popular belief, la Fête des Mères was not invented by Maréchal Pétain.
 The real story of Mother's Day in France begins in a small village called Artas, in Isère, when a school teacher called Prosper Roche wanted to find some way to recognise the contributions of mothers in his village.
 He helped organise what's thought to be the first-ever ceremony to celebrate mothers in France in 1906.

 However, it wasn't until after World War I when communes across the country were encouraged to hold ceremonies and offer prizes to the mothers in their community.
 It was then during the Vichy régime when Pétain championed women who stayed at home to look after their families as a way to encourage women to have more children, giving rise to the theory that the general created fête des mères.